User-interface-Programming-Class/UserInterfaceFinal/README.md

 ```

-If the test suite passes, you'll be ready to run the app in a local server:
+Run the app in the local server:

 ```
 $ rails server